-Read on for the small but mighty eating hacks that may not seem significant, but trust us — they’ll make a difference!
+Ahead, small but mighty eating hacks that may not seem significant, but will make a world of difference!

 RELATED: Honoring Your Body Through Nourishment Not Restriction